top of page

 You may have noticed that we don’t buy into the belief that writing all needs to look a certain way.
 We’re inspired by the individual dance that each of us does when we’re creating.
 We don’t need anyone’s permission, so go ahead and you do you.
 What would your words look like if you just created straight from your own heart and imagination?

-As always, pieces will be judged on creativity, uniqueness, and how the story captures a new angle, breaks through stereotypes, and expands our beliefs about what's possible or unexpectedly delights us.
-In addition, we are looking for writing that is clever or unique, inspires us, and crafts a compelling and complete story.
+Pieces will be judged on creativity, uniqueness, and how the story captures a new angle, breaks through stereotypes, and expands our beliefs about what's possible or unexpectedly delights us.
+In addition, we are looking for clever or unique writing that inspires us and crafts a compelling and complete story.

 book-2589044_1920.jpg